CiubancanC/sequentialthinking/README.md

 - Early detection and prevention of bugs
 - Ensures readable and maintainable architecture
 - Professional-level expertise in each role
+- Dependency injection system for better testability and maintainability

 ## Tools